jbold569/jbold569/docs/blog/2021-07-17-automating-docs-as-code.md

       - Automating Docs as Code: blog/2021-07-17-automating-docs-as-code.md
 ```

-These steps may be small and low effort, but over time these added steps become the annoyances that cause one to avoid capturing documentation.
+These steps may appear small and low effort, but over time they accumulate and become the annoyances that cause one to avoid capturing documentation all together.
 We're going to address this by using some python code.

 !!!
 Attention
     The code referenced in this post are snippets of the [profile_builder](https://github.com/jbold569/profile/tree/main/src/profile_builder) module used to create it.
 The entire module is outside of the scope of this discussion, but feel free to explore how the profile_builder works under the hood as an exercise.